brunodrugowick/brunodrugowick.github.io/aboutme.md

 - **`June 2016 - July 2018`** Manager.
 This was a big change in my career.
 From this point on I started working with more traditional development tools and languages.
 I was Manager of a Business Unit, taking part on the staff meetings and dealing with the company's strategy.
 During this period some of the roles I played included Scrum Master, Product Owner and Team Leader.

-- **`July 2018 - Present`** Technology Coordinator.
-Now fully managing the development and support of a product, I still act as a Team Leader but also work on the architecture of the application, design and code reviews.
-Some of the technologies I work with (actually since 2016) are `Spring Framework`, `Thymeleaf`, `AngularJS`, `MongoDB`, `HSQLDB`, `Git`, `GitLab`...
+- **`July 2018 - January 2020`** Technology Coordinator.
+At this point I was fully managing the ownership, development and support of a product, I was still a Team Leader but also worked on the architecture of the application, design and code reviews.
+Some of the technologies I worked with (actually since 2016) were `Spring Framework`, `Thymeleaf`, `AngularJS`, `MongoDB`, `HSQLDB`, `Git`, `GitLab`...

+- **`January 2020 - Present`** Chapter Leader (The Dev Chapter).
+Right now all my abilities are focused on development.
+My team is responsible for everything related to development (back/front-end, mobile), regardless of being a internal component, a product or a client solution.
+A broader spectrum of technologies are now part of my life.

 Well, that's my experience `in a nutshell`, but every experience mentioned above, even before 2010, was valuable and made me into the professional I'm today.